GGasset/CudNN/Readme.md

  - LSTM architecture
 	![LSTM architecture](https://i.sstatic.net/RHNrZ.jpg)

+## How?
+* It has been my 7th iteration on an AI framework, and I wouldn't say I've learnt a lot otherwise, I've learnt a lot.
+	* I've learnt how to create scalable solutions with trial-error (Sadly and proudly).
+	* Conditioning is optional, Conditions are controlled, Consistency is key.

 ## Why?
 * CudNN trades inference efficiency for model structure flexibility.
 	* That means that continous training using evolution methods is faster on CudNN than it is on Tensorflow.